Rainbow Capitalism: The Corporate Love Affair with Pride Month

 The Magical Month of June: Rainbows and Contracts

 But hop on a flight to the Middle East, and it’s a different story altogether.
 There, it’s business as usual.
 Contracts are signed, profits are pocketed, and not a hint of rainbow to be seen.
-No proclamations of solidarity, no colorful logos — just the same old corporate blandness.
+No proclamations of solidarity, no colorful logos , just the same old corporate blandness.
 It’s like a magic trick, but instead of pulling a rabbit out of a hat, corporations pull selective activism out of their, well, you know where.

 Stand for Something?
 Or Stand for Nothing?

 If these corporations truly cared about the cause, wouldn’t they take a stand all year round?
 Wouldn’t they refuse to do business in countries that criminalize or even execute LGBTQ+ individuals?
 Apparently not.
-Because taking a real stand might affect those precious profits, and we can’t have that, can we?

 Imagine if these companies decided to put their money where their mouth is.
 They could refuse to operate in regions where LGBTQ+ rights are non-existent, or even worse, where being LGBTQ+ is punishable by law.
 But doing so would mean turning away from lucrative markets, and heaven forbid we jeopardize those precious quarterly earnings.
-We can’t let human rights get in the way of shareholder value, after all.
+We can’t let human rights get in the way of shareholder value.

 The Curious Case of July 1st: Back to Business